davidosomething/format-ts-errors.nvim/README.md

 # format-ts-errors.nvim

-Make tsserver LSP errors a little nicer looking
+Make `ts_ls` (the TypeScript LSP) errors a little nicer looking by formatting objects.

+This plugin favors composability and direct API access over doing it for you.

 ## screenshots